bmatusiak/ssh-auth-sock-proxy/README.md

 ```

-dont forget to the the server/client IDS to match each other..
+dont forget to set the server/client IDS to match each other..

 notes..
 * onlykey-agent only runs when needed, and closes on tcp hangup (like it normmaly would)